 Living with a g-tube

-Pediatric surgeons at Children’s Colorado understand that you may be concerned about how your child will live once they have a g-tube placed.
-Rest assured knowing that the goal is to help your child have a better quality of life.
+Pediatric surgeons at Children’s Colorado understand that you may be concerned about how your child will live once they have a g-tube in place.
+Rest assured knowing that the goal of placing a g-tube is to help your child have a better quality of life.
 Crawling on the floor, playing sports and participating in activities, like swimming, is okay and even encouraged in order for your child to have a healthy lifestyle.

-Pediatric surgeons at Children’s Colorado are experienced at gastrostomy tube placement; in fact, our experts perform this surgery over 200 times every year.
+Pediatric surgeons at Children’s Colorado place over 200 g-tubes in children every year.
 This means that our doctors, nurses, nurse practitioners and physician assistants are experts in caring for children with feeding tubes and managing any concerns that come up.
 Children’s Colorado offers ongoing follow-up care to make sure that your child’s gastrostomy site stays healthy and the tube is functioning well.